mohsenkz/MassiveData/README.md

 # MassiveData
 Massive Data Algorithms course assignment, at Sharif University of Technology.

-To run the code, navigate to the root project and run the following command in the terminal.
+To run the code, navigate to the root of the project and run the following command in the terminal.

 $ dotnet run